berNy92k/Snowboard4HumansWebApp_DB/README.md

 - 'xx' for man
 - 'xx' for child

-Note: 'xx' - name of equipment that was choosen
+Note: 'xx' - name of equipment that was chosen

 -